 Purifying Touch [Strike].
 As an action, you can spend 3 Ki and cast the dispel magic spell.
 This requires touching the effect or creature that is subject to the effect.
 You may use this as a touch or as a strike effect.
-You can spend additional Ki to heighten the spell.
+You can spend additional Ki to heighten the spell (up to the normal limit of ki spells).
 If you end a spell this way, you regain a number of Ki points equal to the dispelled spell’s level (if dispelling multiple spells, choose only the highest-level spell).
 This cannot restore more Ki than double the amount spent on the ability.

 Brewmaster’s Stagger.
 As a reaction, you may spend 2 Ki and stagger damage done to you, spreading the damage over multiple rounds.
 You suffer one-quarter the damage you would normally suffer.
 At the start of your turn in the next round, you suffer another one-quarter.
 This continues at the start of your turn every round until you spread the damage over a total of four rounds (suffering one-quarter every round).
 If you would stagger damage when at 0 hit points, you automatically fail your death saving throw.
 You cannot stagger damage unless you are benefitting from Unarmored Defense.